udnp/GoIV/ocr_training/tessdata_for_3.04/README.md

 ```

+### out
+This dir temporarily is used by the scripts to generate tesseract-ocr trained data file.

 ### scripts
 This dir includes the script files to generate tesseract-ocr trained data file.
 These are imported and customized from training util scripts in tesseract-ocr v3.04.01-4(Ubuntu 16.04.3 package).